 Displays the list of compounds to optimize, and lets you enter precursor and product ion values, if known.
+You can also set different injection volumes for each compound to use for optimization, if needed.
 It also displays the results of optimization, when you mark the Show results summary check box.
-Sequences rather than compounds are used for optimization in Optimizer for Peptides software.
+Sequences rather than compounds are used for optimization in Optimizer for Peptides.